NyaaCat/RPGItems-wiki/en-us/power.md

 Powers execute in pitfall order, and only correctly triggered powers will be executed.

+There are some general power properties:

+- `cooldown` Cooldown ticks before next use
+- `cost` Cost to durability for each use
+- `condition` Conditions to meet in order to trigger this power
+- `trigger` Triggers of this power

 ## AOE

 Applies effect to targets in an area.

-- `cooldown` Cooldown in ticks
 - `amplifier` Effect amplifier
 - `duration` Effect duration
 - `range` Radius of area
 - `selfapplication` Whether the effect applies to yourself
 - `name` Effect name, see https://hub.spigotmc.org/javadocs/spigot/org/bukkit/potion/PotionEffectType.html
-- `cost` Cost to durability for each use

 ## AOECommand